Polatrite/schmancy/README.md

 # Schmancy

-This is a fancy-schmancy library for enforcing Semantic Types on your TypeScript codebase.
+A fancy-schmancy library for enforcing Semantic Types on your TypeScript codebase.
 With zero dependencies and aggressive tree shaking support, schmancy allows you to use as much or as little of the library as you'd prefer.

 Have you ever come across a parameter like `delay: number` with absolutely no documentation?
 What units is this delay using?
 Milliseconds?
 Seconds?
 Minutes?
 Several minutes of code spelunking later you have your answer: this is used in a `setTimeout()` and represents milliseconds.

 What if you could just have the answer immediately, enforced with TypeScript's typing system, and easily readable in your editor's tooltip information?
 Schmancy aims to provide that functionality for your entire codebase.

 # Built-in types